buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 - Nothing, for results that aren' \*\*t especially good or bad

 The spell doesn' \*\*t take into account every possible circumstance that might change the outcome, such as the casting of additional spells or the loss or arrival of an ally.
 If you cast the spell two or more times before the new sun has risen, there is a cumulative 25\% chance for each casting after the first that you get a random reading.
-The Narrator makes this roll in secret.
+The Game Master makes this roll in secret.

 ### Aura of Purity